w601sxs/mcp/src/iam-mcp-server/README.md

 5. **Enable MFA**: Use multi-factor authentication where possible
 6. **Permissions Boundaries**: Use permissions boundaries to set maximum permissions
 7. **Policy Simulation**: Test policies before applying them to production
+8. **Prefer Managed Policies**: Use managed policies over inline policies for reusable permissions
+9. **Inline Policy Guidelines**: Use inline policies only for permissions unique to a single identity

 ## Error Handling